hachem89/Frontend-Mentor---Fylo-data-storage-component-solution/README.md

 - I learned that little trick that i talked about in my [thinking process](#thinking-process)

-- I learned that the ==background-size== CSS property sets the size of the element's background image.
+- I learned that the ***background-size*** CSS property sets the size of the element's background image.
 The image can be left to its natural size, stretched, or constrained to fit the available space and it can have multiple values.

 ```css
 /* Keyword values */